MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/faq--usb-type-c-connector-on-a-windows-system.md

 ## UCSI

-USB Type-C Connector System Software Interface (UCSI) Specification describes the capabilities of the USB Type-C Connector System software Interface (UCSI), and explains the registers and data structures, for hardware component designers, system builders, and device driver developers.
-Get the specification from [this site](https://go.microsoft.com/fwlink/p/?LinkId=703713).
+[USB Type-C Connector System Software Interface (UCSI) Specification](https://www.intel.com/content/www/us/en/products/docs/io/universal-serial-bus/usb-type-c-ucsi-spec.html) describes the capabilities of the USB Type-C Connector System software Interface (UCSI), and explains the registers and data structures, for hardware component designers, system builders, and device driver developers.

 Microsoft provides an in-box driver with Windows, UcmUcsi.sys, that implements the features defined by the specification.
 This driver is intended for systems with embedded controllers.